Pastoral Counseling Careers

 Strictly speaking, credentials are not required for clergy who want to offer counseling, most of which is done within their particular parish.
 They can offer consolation and advice to members of their flock without official licensing or training.

-But most seek licensing and certification from the American Association of Pastoral Counselors.
+But most seek licensing and certification from the Association for Clinical Pastoral Education .
 This group vouches that the counselor has met specific training requirements, both classroom and clinical.
 Each person who seeks certification successfully completes the tests and undergoes a personal evaluation.

 Many pastoral counselors have a Bachelor’s degree, a degree from a seminary, and often a Master’s degree or doctorate in psychology or other area of mental health, or in pastoral care and counseling.
 There is also a doctorate in pastoral community counseling or a Doctor of Theology (ThD) in pastoral counseling.